Fully Synthetic Data for Complex Surveys: Simulation Studies

-We conduct simulation studies to illustrate the repeated sampling performances of the inferential methods in Section \ref{sec:synrepr} and \ref{sec:synrep1}, estimating the finite population mean.
-To assist in evaluating these inferences, we also use estimates from $\mathcal{P}_{pseudo}$ and $\mathcal{D}_{srs}$.
-Specifically, in any simulation run, we define {\em Pseudo-Pop} as the procedure that uses a point estimator of $\bar{Q}$ and variance estimator of $(1+1/M)B$ computed with the WFPBB-generated pseudo-populations $(\mathcal{P}^{(1)}, \dots, \mathcal{P}^{(M)})$.
+To assist in evaluating the repeated sampling performances of {\em SynRep-1} and {\em SynRep-R}, we also use results computed with $\mathcal{P}_{pseudo}$ and $\mathcal{D}_{srs}$.
+Specifically, in each of the 1000 simulation runs, we define {\em Pseudo-Pop} as the procedure that uses a point estimator of $\bar{Q}$ and variance estimator of $(1+1/M)B$ computed with the WFPBB-generated pseudo-populations $(\mathcal{P}^{(1)}, \dots, \mathcal{P}^{(M)})$.
 We define {\em Pseudo-SRS} as the procedure that uses a point estimator of $\bar{q}$ and variance estimator of \cite{raghu:rubin:2001} computed with $(\mathcal{D}^{(1)}, \dots, \mathcal{D}^{(M)})$.
-As a comparison against what happens if we disregard the sampling design entirely, we define {\em SRSsyn} as the procedure that generates synthetic data by using the unweighted sample mean and standard deviation as plug-in parameters in a normal distribution, from which we draw simulated values for $n$ individuals.
-Finally, we define {\em Direct} as using the unweighted sample mean and standard deviation from $\mathcal{D}$, i.e., ignoring the survey weights, and {\em HT} as the \citet{ht52} estimator and its estimated variance using $\mathcal{D}$.
-We use these latter two procedures to assess the importance of accounting for the sampling design in inferences with $\mathcal{D}$.
+As a comparison against what happens if we disregard the sampling design entirely, we define {\em SRSsyn} as the procedure that generates synthetic data by using (i) the unweighted sample proportion for $Y_1$ as the Bernoulli probability to generate $n$ synthetic values of $Y_1$ and (ii) the unweighted estimates of parameters in the regression of $Y_2$ on $Y_1$ as the parameters of the normal distribution to generate the corresponding $n$ synthetic values of $Y_2$.

-As a population, we use the Public Use Microdata Sample from the 2021 American Community Survey \citep{acs2021}, comprising $N =3,252,599$ individuals.
-Specifically, we re-purpose the survey weights on the ACS file as a size variable, $(X_1, \dots, X_N)$.
-These values range from 1 to $3,223$ with a mean of 102.
-We generate a survey variable $Y_i = 20 + 0.2 X_i + \epsilon_i$, where each $\epsilon_i \sim N(0, 100^2)$.
-The resulting $\bar{Y}=40.5$.
-From this population, we select $n=1,000$ survey units with a probability proportional to size (PPS) sample.
-We set the PPS probability $\pi_i \propto X_i$ for $i=1,\ldots, N$.
-We also perform simulation studies where we sample the $n$ units via a SRS, so as to check that the combining rules give reasonable answers even without unequal probabilities of selection.
-In each sample, we implement {\em SynRep-R} and {\em SynRep-1} with various $(M, R)$ values.
-Specifically, we examine $(M=2, R=10)$, $(M=5, R=10)$, $(M=10, R=10)$, $(M=50, R=10)$, and $(M=50, R=5)$.
-Different $R$ values only affect {\em SynRep-R}.
-We implement the WFPBB using the ``polyapost'' package in $R$~\citep{polyapost}, creating pseudo-populations comprising 50,000 individuals.
-Code for the simulation studies is available at \href{https://github.com/yajuansi-sophie/SynRep}{(GitHub address to be included in the final paper)}.